RossSodermark72/IT-Security-Scripts-and-Incident-Response/README.md

 2. Optimizing the commit update notifications
 3. Projects launched for query maintenance

+# Crowdstrike MITRE TACTICS AND TECHNIQUES CUSTOM DETECTION LOCATED IN CORWDSTRIKE BRANCH OF THIS REPOSITORY

 # TODO
 1. Finish Powershell script for running processes
 2. Finish 365 Defender Query for Embedded URLs